MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/assortments.md

 ### Process assortments batch job

-Assortments that are defined in Retail must be processed before they take effect.
+Assortments that are defined in Commerce must be processed before they take effect.
 This processing is done for the following reasons:

 - Assortment definitions must be de-normalized so that channels can more easily consume them.
 A product mix for a channel can be defined through multiple assortments that span various date ranges.
 When some of this information is calculated ahead of time on the server, performance at the channel is improved.
 - The products and channels in the assortment can change outside the assortment itself.
 Dynamic assortments that contain references to categories or organization units must be processed periodically so that they include or exclude records, based on their current assignment.

 ## Implementation considerations

-Consider the following implementation requirements as you plan and manage assortments for your retail implementation:
+Consider the following implementation requirements as you plan and manage assortments for your Commerce implementation:

 - **Data replication and database size** – Although assortments help serve the business need to manage product availability, they are also an important tool for managing the size of channel and offline databases.
 Well-managed assortments help reduce the amount of data that must be processed and replicated to channel and offline databases.
 They also help reduce the number of records that must be persisted.
 Fewer records in these databases will increase performance when you add items to a transaction, search, and browse for products.
 - **Date-effective/expiring assortments** – One of the most effective tools for managing the number of products in channel and offline databases is the date effectivity of assortments.
 If you leave open-ended (non-expiring) assortments for seasonal products or products that are at the end of their life, these databases will grow indefinitely.
 You can use various approaches to help manage this situation.
 For example, you can maintain separate assortments for seasonal products and products that are always available.